vanjac/voxel-editor/README.md

 - `VoxelEditor/editScene`: The Editor interface.
 If you open this scene directly without first choosing a file, it will look for a file called `mapsave`.
 - `Game/playScene`: The gameplay interface.
 Again, without choosing a file it will look for `mapsave`.
 - `Menu/fileReceiveScene`: This scene will launch if you try to open a JSON file from another app using N-Space.
 This only works on Android.

+### Build Environment Setup

+These notes are mostly for me, but you can read them too.

+- Install latest LTS release of Unity 2017, with build tools for Android.
+- Clone repo. **Don't open in Unity yet!!**
+- Optional: Download/copy textures from Poliigon, FreePBR, and Genetica (see above)
+- Open project in Unity, and switch platform to Android
+- Open Player settings and browse for the keystore location.
+- Open Project Settings > Editor and switch Unity Remote device to Android

+### For each build

+- Enter keystore password
+- Change Device Filter

 ## More info